 The Indian aviation market is the ninth largest market in India.
 Currently there are 132 airports in India, including 17 international airports, 9 custom airports, 79 domestic airports and 26 civil enclaves at defence airfields.
 The 17 international airports account for 85 per cent of passenger traffic and 97 per cent of the cargo handled at all the airports.
 In 2006, Airport Authority of India (AAI) was mandated to modernize 35 non-metro airports entailing investments of ₹ 61.6 billion, out of which 17 airports have been modernized.
 In addition, AAI has undertaken to modernize 26 non-metro airports across the country.
 Over and above, there are 15 greenfield airports approved by AAI, translating into huge opportunity for the private sector.
 At present, there are only four airports namely, Delhi and Mumbai which are brownfield airports and Hyderabad and Bengaluru which are greenfield airports managed and operated by the private sector.
 According to the Planning Commission, the airport sector require an investment of ₹ 662 billion in 12th Five Year Plan period as compared to ₹ 361 billion in the 11th Five Year Plan and 65 per cent of this investment is expected to come from the private sector.

-Reliance Energy - Energy Distribution Division of Reliance Infrastructure
+Reliance Energy - Energy Distribution Division of Reliance Infrastructure energy consistently operates its distribution network at 99.98 per cent reliability.

 Mumbai Distribution Business